AffanIndo/AffanIndo.github.io/_posts/2018-11-25-my-reading-list.md

 In Mistborn, the magic happened when the user *digest* several types of metals.
 If they digest pewter they'd be strong, if they digest tin it would heighten their senses, and so on.

 I love Brandon Sanderson's writing.
 It is easy to understand, and the fight scene is breathtaking.
 The fighting scene in Mistborn is the *expression of magic*.
-It shows how the author utilizes the magic system that he had created to amaze us.
+It shows how the author uses the magic system that he had created to amaze us.
 It's awesome.

 The thing appeal me about fantasy genre is the author's freedom about the magic system and the world.
 Fantasy doesn't mean dragons and ponies, magic doesn't mean fire and laser from magic wand.
 This really got me into fantasy genre, I thought every fantasy novel is going to be yet-another-harry-potter-story, oh boy I was wrong, fantasy genre is awesome!